anyaevostinar/anyaevostinar.github.io/classes/201-w24/lab-bst.md

 ---
 layout: page
 title: Binary Search Tree Lab
-permalink: /classes/201-f21/BST-lab
+permalink: /classes/201-w24/BST-lab
 published: true
 ---

+This is a lab assignment and so you will not be submitting it.
+However, the concepts and practice will help you on both the homework and exams so I encourage you to make a serious effort on it during class and consider finishing it outside of class.

 ## Goals
 To better understand binary search trees by implementing some of their methods yourself.
 You will also get more practice with recursive methods and thinking.

-## Logistics
-You should complete this on Wednesday Oct 20th, 2021, but it isn't due until Friday Oct 22nd, 2021 at 5pm.

-You should work on this with your in-class partner, but you both need to submit separately.
-If you finish it outside of class without your partner, note which sections you completed together and which you completed separately in your `Collaborations.txt`.

 ## Setup
-[Mount the COURSES drive](https://wiki.carleton.edu/pages/viewpage.action?spaceKey=carl&title=CS+111+and+201+workflow+in+CS+labs) and remember to save everything into STUWORK. **If you don't do this, everything you write will disappear when you log out!!!!**
+[Mount the COURSES drive](getting-started) and remember to save everything into STUWORK. **If you don't do this, everything you write will disappear when you log out!!!!**
 * Create a new folder in your STUWORK called `BSTLab`
 * Create your `Collaborations.txt` document in that folder
 * Download the [starter code](/classes/201-f21/BST-Starter.zip) and put it into your BSTLab folder
 * Open your BSTLab folder in VSCode

-## Exercise 1
+## Exercise 0
+(Repeat of what we walked through together.)
 I've provided you with a class `BSTNode` that holds four things:
 * a `String` which is the key for the node and what will be used for ordering the nodes
 * an `int` which is the value for the node, and you can imagine is something that you are trying to store, such as the number of times the key has appeared in a document